 Kamikaze, „the Divine Wind”, was a tactic of suicide air attacks and its name referred to the thirteenth-century typhoon that destroyed the Mongol invasion fleet.
 The Japanese Navy decided to use it after it had lost the best pilots and aircraft carriers in 1942, 1943 and 1944 during heavy combat.
 The Japanese sent less trained pilots to battle escorted by veteran pilots.
 The first Kamikaze attacks took place in October 1944 during the Battle of the Philippines.
 But the peak of Kamikaze attacks was the Battle of Okinawa when the Japanese sent more than 1500 airplanes in total.
 At that time, Kamikaze was no longer just an auxiliary weapon, but one of the main measures to fight the enemy.

-The defence tactics against Kamikaze based on increased situational awareness.
+The defence tactics against Kamikaze was invented by Cmdr.
+Jimmy Thach.
+He was the famous commander of VF-3 from USS Yorktown in the Battle of Midway.
+In the battle six F4F-4 Wildcat lead by Thach were able to fight 15-20 Zero fighters using “Thach weaver” manouvers.
+After the battle he was promoted to train new pilots in his tactics.
+His “Big Blue Blanket” tactics increased situational awareness of the fleet supportig landing operation.
 The carrier-controlled interception wasn’t enough anymore, and the US Navy had to see further than the radar range of its biggest ships.
 The outer guard ring, 50 miles from the invasion forces, consisted of 15 destroyer pickets.
 Each of them had an air control radar that allowed destroyers to detect enemy aircraft approaching from the Home Islands.
 They became first kamikaze targets, and that’s why they had the additional support of destroyers and modified landing crafts equipped with heavy anti-aircraft artillery.
 The escort carriers provided air support.
 Most of 11 destroyers sunk during the Battle of Okinawa were those from pickets.

 Chiran high school girls are waving farewell with cherry blossom branches to a taking-off kamikaze pilot.
 The pilot is Second Lieutenant Toshio Anazawa of Army Special Attack Unit (20th Shinbu party).
 The aircraft, an Army Type 1 Ki-43 fighter “Hayabusa” III- type-Ko holding a 250kg bomb, is departing towards Okinawa on April 12, 1945.
 Photo: Wikipedia.